St. Lawrence University Travel Policy and Procedures

 Auto Coverage on all other Rental, Leased or St. Lawrence owned vehicles –

-St. Lawrence University provides an auto policy that covers Auto insurance.
-Before your trip, it is best to consult the Risk Management Department for detailed instructions or visit their webpage. http://www.stlawu.edu/risk-management/risk-management-policies-and-procedures
+St. Lawrence University provides insurance that includes Auto insurance.
+Before your trip, it is best to consult the Risk Management Department for detailed instructions or visit their webpage http://www.stlawu.edu/risk-management/risk-management-policies-and-procedures regarding questions, coverages, etc.

 Medical/Business Travel Policy-